Last Friday, Pamilerin had slashed at his mother’s arm with a knife, but this had been a mistake. He had meant to plunge it into her belly.

 Olamide does not say anything.

 “Let’s just wait for Shepherd to pray for him.
 That man works wonders,” Iya Tomiwa says.
-“Did I tell you of that Americanah girl that Shepherd delivered two months ago?”
+“Did I tell you about that Americanah girl that Shepherd delivered two months ago?”

 Olamide knows Shepherd is a term for the Senior Pastor in Iya Tomiwa’s church, but she imagines a white-skinned man with a full beard and turban herding woolly sheep quite unlike the scraggly ones in Lagos; like the images she saw in Ayomikun’s Book of Bible Stories.
 She shakes her head.